 Use an editorial calendar

 If you have decided on a content strategy, you can use it to build out an editorial calendar.
 This is a plan for your team to follow throughout the year that lays out what type of content you're going to deliver and when and how you’ll deliver it.

-Attached below are a couple of examples of editorial calendars, from an actual calendar with monthly topic suggestions to a spreadsheet guide that covers a wide variety of article themes, communication topics, and examples of how you can build out your content plan and provide a road map for the coming year.
+Attached below is a spreadsheet guide that covers a wide variety of article themes and communication topics and includes two types of editorial plans as examples of how you can build out your content plan and provide a road map for the coming year.

-Use them for inspiration or follow them precisely, just find out what works best for your organization and get the jump on your year ahead!
+Use them for inspiration or follow one precisely, just find out what works best for your organization and get the jump on your year ahead!

 Use templates for recurring articles

 For people who are new to writing (or just pressed for time), article guides and templates can be a big help.
 We've created kits for three types of articles that are easy to put together, require minimal content creation from the Reporter, and can become regular features in your own News: